In this article, we’re going to discuss a few ideas for how to be fully focused and always on top of things, also known

 Every day in which we come to our trading setup requires us to be hyper-focused on the job at hand.
 We have to be fully attentive to what we do and how we do it in order to always be on top of things.

-Since trading deals with mostly with risk management, that means our job is to mostly manage events that are happening or about to happen to our investments.
+Since trading deals mostly with risk management, that means our job is to mostly manage events that are happening or about to happen to our investments.

-How can we be on top of things in an environment where we don’t always know what are happening?
+How can we be on top of things in an environment where we don’t always know what is happening?
 By being on top of things and having an action plan for every situation.

 Even one you’re in the trade and you’ve already decided the bias for the trade, you still need to keep reassessing the situation.
 This is because different events, participants, and economic events always are always lurking and ready to pop up.
 You must be aware of traps by continuously changing your trading analysis.

 This means that it’s crucial that you’re open all the time to changing your trading analysis.
 Not in a way to confuse you, but in a way that will allow you to process all of the new information that reaches you.
 Be open-minded and willing to change your projected bias towards your trade.

 Not only will this way of thinking and routine help you react fast to changes in market situations, it will also keep you busy.
 Instead of working in a set and forget type of way, now you’ll stay busy and stimulated all of the time.

 This means finding new angles and assessments in order to find renewed conclusions for your changing bias.
 If the situation turns on you, you’ll be fast enough to reduce risk and flip things in your favor.